Joe Jackson, patriarch of musical Jackson family, dies at 89 - Sentinel Colorado

-Clark County Coroner John Fudenberg told The Associated Press that Joe Jackson died at 2:55 a.m. on Wednesday at Nathan Adelson Hospice in Las Vegas.
+Clark County Coroner John Fudenberg told The Associated Press that Joe Jackson died at Nathan Adelson Hospice in Las Vegas.

 Fudenberg said he did not have full details, and a determination was not immediately made about whether his office would handle the case.